brj1/BBD/README.md

 cp -r * ~/Library/Application\ Support/BEAST/2.4/BBD/
 ```

-To add prior in BEATUi 2:
+To add prior in BEAUTi 2:

 1. Add aligment and tip dates
 2. Go to Priors tab and click the "+ Add Prior Button"